damianhakert/damianhakert.github.io/source/handbook/sales-faq-from-prospects/index.html.md

 - Q: Does GitLab provide visibility levels for projects?

-  A: GitLab has three different visibility levels for each project: Public, internal and private.
+  A: GitLab has three different visibility levels for each project: Public, internal, and private.

   Documentation: http://doc.gitlab.com/ee/public_access/public_access.html